Latest News

 Regular Local Updates

-Caswell’s Public Health Director, Jennifer Eastwood records updates for the community every other Monday at 2pm where she discusses local trends, hot spots, testing, vaccinations, etc. We will try to stream these calls live on Facebook beginning January 25th, or listen to the most recent recordings here.
+Caswell’s Public Health Director, Jennifer Eastwood has been recording updates for the community every other Monday at 2pm where she discusses local trends, hot spots, testing, vaccinations, etc. Monday, April 5th will be the final scheduled COVID update.
+CURRENT information regarding vaccine and testing availability can be found on the Health Department’s Website.

 Other important information related to COVID-19 can be found on the Health Department’s Facebook page or Website.